felixchenier/NextWheel/firmware/arduino_esp32/README.md

 ## Programming

 > J14 and J15 jumpers must be removed before programming.
 This is required for the UART0 to work.
-> Put back J14 and J15 jumpers when the firmware is uploaded.
+> It is recommended that you leave J14 and J15 jumpers unconnected to get the console output (serial monitor).

 Steps: